 In addition to the various beauty halls, there were a good few shops I haven’t seen in the other mall – a big sports direct, zara home, Gap, (peculiarly) Marks & Spencer, a GIGANTIC Forever 21 and so on.

 The website of the mall is here:

 With a full list of shops here:

 One thing I noticed at this mall was that very few ladies had their hair uncovered.
 There also seemed to be way more mutaween (religious police) around than at RSM.
 This didn’t make any difference to us at all I just found it interesting.
 Having said that I did get ‘tutted’ at when I was stood waiting for Paul outside a shop – probably because I was on my own but it didn’t phase me.
 Tut away dudes!
 All I would say is that it’s definitely a good idea to at least carry your headscarf in your bag if you aren’t wearing it.
 As I’ve said before it’s seen as rude to be in another country and fail to respect the culture, I do wear my hijab when out in Jeddah (the discussion about oppression is one for another blog post) as aside from anything else, it is going to save a LOT of hassle if you get called out on it if you can immediately take it from your bag and put it on.
-I promised my mother I would not get sent to jail for being a disobedient feminist whilst I’m here so there you go.

 In the next few weeks we will be going to Ikea, maybe some other malls and then some of the souks which will be fascinating.
 Any other places you want me to report on?
 Feel free to comment some suggestions!